How Even Small Charities Can Get Corporate Sponsorships

 Research by Cone Communications, experts in cause marketing, found that nine out of 10 consumers expect the companies they buy from to be responsible and to give back to their communities.
 Businesses want to sell their products but also want to be good corporate citizens.

-That is a win-win for cause-related marketing, of which sponsorship is a part.
+That is a win-win for cause-related marketing and corporate sponsorships of charitable events.
 Consumers like businesses that care.
 How better to exhibit that care than helping to sponsor your event?
+Smart charities understand these winds of change and have beefed up their connections with companies that now actively search for charities that solve the problems their consumers care about.

 Just What Is Sponsorship?